-Good LMS has features for creating courses, selling them, and implementing quizzes and certificates.
-The CodeCanyon page includes several demos (student backend, instructor backend, transaction backend) for a full taste of what to expect.
+Good LMS has features from creating and selling courses to implementing quizzes and awarding certificates.
+The CodeCanyon page includes several demos (student backend, instructor backend, transaction backend) for a full overview of what to expect.

-The design process is managed much like a regular WordPress blog post, where you create quizzes, courses, and certificates right from the WordPress dashboard.
-The course process meter provides a beautiful look into student achievements, and setting a commission rate for an instructor allows you to manage the people who work on your team.
+The design process is managed a lot like a regular WordPress blog post, wherein you create quizzes, courses, and certificates straight from the WordPress dashboard.
+The course process meter provides insight into student achievements, and setting a commission rate for instructors allows you to manage the people who work on your team.
 Course ratings are also available, so Good LMS is a smart choice for those who want to sell courses online.